curl/everything-curl/sourcecode-contributing.md

 still a good to work in a local git branch and commit your changes there.

-A branch makes it easy to edit and rebase when you need to change things and it makes it easy to keep syncing the master when things are updated upstream.
+A branch makes it easy to edit and rebase when you need to change things and it makes it easy to keep syncing to the master branch when things are updated upstream.

 Once your commits are fine enough to get sent to the mailing list, you just create patches with `git format-patch` and send them away.
-Even more fancy users go directly to `git send-email` and have git even send the email itself!
+Even more fancy users go directly to `git send-email` and have git send the email itself!

 ### git commit style